Downtown Santa Monica station: Overview

 The station is located in Downtown Santa Monica, off-street in the block bounded by 4th and 5th Streets, Colorado Avenue, and the 10 Freeway.
-The site is located in the midst of Santa Monica's Civic Center, within a short walk of the Pacific Ocean, Santa Monica Pier, the Third Street Promenade, the Civic Auditorium, and Santa Monica High School.
+The site is located in the midst of Santa Monica's Civic Center.
 The block was formerly the location of a Sears auto center, which was demolished in 2010 to make way for the station.

 A trip from downtown Santa Monica to downtown Los Angeles takes 47 minutes.

-During the 2028 Summer Olympics, the station will serve spectators traveling to and from venues located in Santa Monica and Venice.

 Originally opened in 1875 for the Los Angeles and Independence Railroad with subsequent stops along the coast, the station eventually served Pacific Electric passenger and freight service into the 1980's and was completely rebuilt when converted to light rail service.